CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_22_CreateAndManageACatalogOfResourcesInAADEntitlementManagement.md

 1. Navigate back to the **Identity Governance**.

 1. Access reviews can manage the access lifecycle.
-Azure AD Identity Governance provides an overview dashboard showing the status of access reviews.
+Entra ID Identity Governance provides an overview dashboard showing the status of access reviews.

 1. From the left-hand navigation pane, select **Access reviews** under **Access reviews (1)** and select **+ New access review (2)** to create your guest user access review.
 The tile will open to configure the access review for guest users.